The following is a summary of the Business Meal Policy.

 Effort should be made to purchase business meals with a purchase order, a direct payment form (e-NPO with the merchant as the vendor), or a P-card to avoid unnecessarily paying sales tax.

 Non-state appropriated funds may be used to reimburse tips or gratuity in addition to the cost of business-related meals.
 Funding from sponsored programs or other restricted funds may have additional requirements which prohibit the payment or reimbursement of gratuity.
-The gratuity must be identified as a line item on the bill.
-Reimbursement will not exceed 20% of the total receipt or invoice excluding sales tax.
+The gratuity must be identified as a line item on the receipt or invoice.
+The reimbursement will not exceed 20% of the total receipt or invoice excluding sales tax.

 State appropriated funds are prohibited from reimbursing or paying gratuity, unless the amount is a required fee for the services provided.
 A common example is a 15% to 18% mandatory gratuity for large parties at restaurants or concierge services at a hotel.
-Such fees must be mandatory and itemized on the bill.
+Such fees must be mandatory and itemized on the receipt or invoice.